 Celia Keenan-Bolger was born on January 26, 1978 in Detroit, Michigan and is a Tony Award winner and Broadway favorite.
-Celia Keenan-Bolger will return to To Kill a Mockingbird at the Shubert Theatre from October 5, 2021.
+Celia Keenan-Bolger returns to Broadway in Paula Vogel's Mother Play in April 2024.

 Keenan-Bolger trained at both the Mosaic Youth Theatre of Detroit and the Detroit School of Arts and graduated from the University of Michigan with a BFA in musical theatre.
 She began her stage career in regional theatres such as the Goodman Theatre in Chicago and Theatre Works in Silicon Valley, and she made her Off-Broadway debut as Aggie in Summer of '42 in December 2001.